Ghost Towns In Idaho

 Placerville, located in Boise County, was once home to nearly 3,000 residents.
 Located 17 miles east of Horseshoe Bend, Idaho, the site of Placerville was chosen for the amount of placer gold found in the area.
 Placer mining was an essential part of the overall mining process in locating gold deposits.

-On December 1, 1862, Placerville was officially established, and only sixteen days later, there were six cabins already set up with placer mining operations underway.
+Placerville was officially established on December 1, 1862, and only sixteen days later, six cabins were already set up, and placer mining operations were underway.

 Six months after its start, the town had 300 structures and a population of 5,000.
 In January 1864, the first church service was held for the community.
-Peak years for mines in the Boise Basin were from 1863 to 1866 following the Civil War.
+Following the Civil War, the peak years for mines in the Boise Basin were from 1863 to 1866.

-Along with placer mining, quartz mining was gaining interest too.
-Placerville had a second population boom during its peak time and further developed the site providing thirteen saloons, seven restaurants, five butcher shops, five blacksmith shops, hotels, bakeries, livery barns, carpenters, sawmills, dressmakers for women, and even designed a street grid with a town square.
+Along with placer mining, quartz mining was gaining interest, too.
+Placerville had a second population boom during its peak time and further developed the site, providing thirteen saloons, seven restaurants, five butcher shops, five blacksmith shops, hotels, bakeries, livery barns, carpenters, sawmills, dressmakers for women, and even a street grid with a town square.

 By 1870, a substantial portion of the population had relocated to other mines in the area as returns on smaller claims were falling short.
-With only 318 left of the thousands of residents, Placerville saw the signs of abandonment.
+Placerville saw signs of abandonment, with only 318 residents left.

 Multiple fires had destroyed parts of the town throughout the years, but the fire in 1899 is the most memorable as it nearly destroyed the entire village.
 Working quickly, what was able to be rebuilt of the town was done, leaving the street grid currently used today.

-In the 1970s, upper lots of the town were auctioned off, and new homes for permanent and part-time residents were built.
+In the 1970s, the town’s upper lots were auctioned off, and new homes for permanent and part-time residents were built.
 The Placerville Historic District was added to the National Register of Historic Places in 1984.
-Today, there are roughly 53 people who call this town home.
+Today, roughly 53 people call this town home.
 The town store is the only business that remains open.

 Two other buildings that were once a mercantile and a saloon are now used as museums run on donations from visitors and tourists.
 The Placerville Fire Department is located near the city square.
-The Fourth of July is a great time to visit the town as fireworks light up the night sky from the center of town.
-Be prepared for a crowd, as it can be a popular attraction for those local to the valley.
+The Fourth of July is a great time to visit the town as fireworks light up the night sky from the town center.
+Be prepared for a crowd; it can be a popular attraction for those local to the valley.

 Silver City, Idaho

 Silver City is a remote mining town in Owyhee County near the southwestern Idaho/Oregon border.
-Founded in 1864, Silver City was a gold and silver mining town.
+Founded in 1864, it mined gold and silver.
 At its height, the community had around 75 businesses and 2,500 people.

 From 1867 to 1934, it was the county seat for Owyhee County.
-The first daily newspaper and telegraph office to appear in Idaho began in Silver City.
+Silver City was the site of the first daily newspaper and telegraph office in Idaho.
 The town was also among the first in the state to receive electric power and telephone services.

-Today, there are approximately 70 buildings still standing.
-All the structures are privately owned, many of the owners being third and fourth-generation descendants of the miners who first settled the townsite.
+Today, approximately 70 buildings remain standing.
+All the structures are privately owned, and many of the owners are third—and fourth-generation descendants of the miners who first settled the townsite.

 The land Silver City was built on is currently owned by the federal government and maintained by the Bureau of Land Management.
 The Silver City Historic District was added to the National Register of Historic Places in 1972.

 The Idaho Hotel was restored in 1972 and opened to tourists looking for overnight accommodations away from the nearby campground.
-The hotel uses propane refrigerators and stoves that are operational during the summer months.
+During the summer months, the hotel uses propane refrigerators and operational stoves.
 Guest rooms have been updated with indoor plumbing and are furnished with Silver City antiques.

-Due to the town’s remote location in a narrow valley between the Owyhee Mountains and the rugged off-road terrain to reach the city’s entrance, winter travel leaves the city inaccessible.
+Due to its remote location in a narrow valley between the Owyhee Mountains and the rugged off-road terrain to reach its entrance, winter travel makes it inaccessible.
 Summer is the best time to plan a trip to this ghost town.

 There are no fuel stations in Silver City or along the dirt road that leads the way, but there is a gas station along the main route before leaving the paved roadway.
-While the Idaho Hotel has guest accommodations, it is highly encouraged to pack food, beverages, and necessities before adventuring into the ghost town.
+While the Idaho Hotel has guest accommodations, packing food, beverages, and necessities is highly encouraged before adventuring into the ghost town.